michaellavelle/spring-social-sparklr/README.md

 Requires version 1.0.1-SNAPSHOT or later (up to 2.0.0.M2) of the Sparklr application to be running on port 8080.

 (Please note that support for the /me endpoint of Sparklr was removed by spring-security-oauth commit 9e408e994b1547de2f3e187899e424fd70cb98c3 prior to milestone release 2.0.0.M3.
-This /me endpoint is required by the spring-social-sparklr module to provide details of authenticated user to spring social so as to allow "signin with Sparklr" )
+This /me endpoint is required by the spring-social-sparklr module to provide details of authenticated user to spring social so as to allow "signin with Sparklr"

+Update: 4th April 2014:  Support for the /me endpoint now added back into spring-security-oauth master

+)

 Running the Sparklr application
 -------------------------------